Amendments confirmed 5 February 2019

 5.1 To employ staff and engage agents and appoint representatives.

-5.2 To edit, print, publish, distribute magazines, posters, newspapers, books, pamphlets, and other literature.
+5.2 To develop, create, edit, print, digitise, publish, distribute magazines, posters, newspapers, books, pamphlets, and other literature online, soft and/or hard copy;

 5.3 To promote branches/regions, sub-sections and special interest groups within Te Rōpū Whakahau at such places and localities as may from time to time be established by the members, and to assist such branches/regions, etc., either financially or otherwise as from time to time may be decided.